NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/n4m-intro.md

 ### Key Performance Indicators (KPIs)

-a)Completed projects
+a) Completed projects
-b)Amount of data collected
+b) Amount of data collected
-c)Database entries added
+c) Database entries added
-d)Access to a central information hub
+d) Access to a central information hub
-e)Download and usage of application programming interfaces (APIs)
+e) Download and usage of application programming interfaces (APIs)
-f)User help desk requests
+f) User help desk requests
-g)# of publications
+g) Number of publications
-h)# of training
+h) Number of training
-i)# of ambassadors
+i) Number of ambassadors
-j)# of commits to the knowledge base
+j) Number of commits to the knowledge base

 ## Governance of NFDI4Microbiota